 Summary by: Jared Renfroe

-The Tennessee Bureau of Workers’ Compensation Appeals Board decided a very significant case on February 6, 2018.
-The case title is Christopher Batey v.
-Deliver This, Inc., et al., and it was heard by the Appeals Board upon both parties’ appeal of the decision of the Honorable Thomas Wyatt, Judge with the Tennessee Court of Workers’ Compensation Claims.
-The case is significant in many respects, including the fact that it was a case of first impression in Tennessee.
+The Tennessee Bureau of Workers’ Compensation Appeals Board decided on a very significant case on February 6, 2018, titled Christopher Batey v.
+Deliver This.
+It was heard by the Appeals Board upon both parties’ appeal of the decision of the Honorable Thomas Wyatt, Judge with the Tennessee Court of Workers’ Compensation Claims, and is significant in many respects, including the fact that it was a case of first impression in Tennessee.

 Tennessee’s Workers’ Compensation Law provides an injured worker permanent disability benefits if he or she retains a permanent impairment as a result of an injury that arose primarily out of and in the course and scope of employment.
 Permanent benefits include, at a minimum, permanent partial disability (“PPD”) benefits calculated by multiplying the impairment rating assigned by the treating physician by 450 and then multiplying this product by the workers’ compensation rate.
 This figure is commonly referred to as the “initial award” or “original award.”
 For example, a 2% impairment rating would result in an initial award of 9 weeks of benefits (0.02 x 450 = 9 weeks).